 Adjusting Policy Implementation Schedules

 The model allows the user to define a "schedule" according to which a policy will be implemented.
 This feature allows users to phase in policies in any years they prefer, and according to any shape curve (linear, sigmoidal, etc.).
 Additionally, it allows users to model policies that expire- for instance, by enabling a policy for a number of years, then disabling it at a later year during the model run.
-Like the model's input data, policy implementation schedules can be edited using a spreadsheet program such as Microsoft Excel or Open Office; a version of Vensim capable of editing models is not needed.
+In older EPS releases, policy implementation schedules can be edited using a spreadsheet program such as Microsoft Excel or Open Office.
+As of EPS version 3.3.1, policy schedules are now managed by a single Python script rather than several large Excel files.
+This allows policies to be added and changed more easily, policy schedules generated more quickly, and there is no longer any risk of policy properties not aligning across different Excel files.

 Default Schedules for Linear and for Immediate Policies